samsond/samsond.github.io/_posts/2024-12-26-creating-java-bindings-for-rust.md

 | 1    Parameter `start_index` of type `usize` has been added to the calling stack.  |
 | 2    Type of return value has been changed from `i32` to `struct SearchResult` of different format. |

-By following these steps, you can ensure that your library modifications do not break ABI compatibility, providing a stable and reliable library for your clients.
+By following these steps, you can ensure that your library modifications do not break compatibility, providing a stable and reliable library for your clients.

 ### References